This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix together the Italian seasoning, salt, pepper, and garlic powder in a small bowl.
-Sprinkle the seasoning mix over the pork and rub the spices in with your fingers.
+• In a small bowl, mix the Italian seasoning, salt, black pepper, and garlic powder.
+Sprinkle the seasoning evenly over the pork and rub it in with your fingers to coat the meat.
+Place the pork in the prepared skillet.

-• Remove the foil.
-Spoon the butter sauce over the pork before slicing.
+• Uncover the skillet and spoon the melted butter sauce over the pork.

 Notes